MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-windows-portal.md

     ![Create a VM - Size](./media/azure-stack-quick-windows-portal/image4a.png)

 1. On the **Settings** page, change the defaults to match your configuration.
 Configure the public inbound ports from the related drop-down.
-Then, select **OK**.
+Then,select **OK**.

     ![Create a VM - Settings](./media/azure-stack-quick-windows-portal/image5a.png)